0x4f53/Wristkey/README.md

 ### Manual entry

-1. Tap the '+' button to manually add a login.
+1. On your watch, open Wristkey, scroll down and tap the add icon '+', then tap *Manual Entry*.
 The default settings are for Google Authenticator codes (SHA-1, 6 digits, time-based).

 2. Scroll down and tap the tick button '✓' at the at the bottom when done.